JoyOfHardware/Haskellator/README.md

 # haskellator

-Humble beginnings of what will likely become a tracing(supporting sparse simulation state dumps) [RTLIL](https://github.com/YosysHQ/yosys/blob/main/kernel/rtlil.h) simulator with and SMT solver for retro-actively resolving trigger/change conditions for a given signal.
+Humble beginnings of what will likely become a tracing(supporting sparse simulation state dumps) [RTLIL](https://github.com/YosysHQ/yosys/blob/main/kernel/rtlil.h) simulator integrated with an SMT solver for retro-actively resolving trigger/change conditions for a given signal.